John Crosby (General Mills): Personal life

-In 1886, Crosby married Olive Loring Muzzy, daughter of Franklin Muzzy, a noted politician.
+In 1866, Crosby married Olive Loring Muzzy, daughter of Franklin Muzzy, a noted politician.
 The couple had three children: Caroline, Franklin, and John IV.
-The marriage lasted until the death of Muzzy in 1876, and Crosby married his second wife, Emma Gilson, three years later.
+The marriage lasted until the death of Muzzy in 1873, and Crosby married his second wife, Emma Gilson, six years later.

 Through his son, Franklin, Crosby is the great-grandfather of Sumner McKnight Crosby, a noted art historian.